Mass Effect 3 ending controversy

 Mass Effect 3 is an action role-playing video game and the third installment of the Mass Effect video game series, developed by BioWare and published by Electronic Arts (EA), the first in the series to not be published by Microsoft Game Studios (MGS).
-Upon its release March 6, 2012, for the PlayStation 3, Xbox 360, and Windows, Mass Effect 3 generated controversy when its ending was poorly received by players who felt that it did not meet their expectations.
+Upon its release on March 6, 2012, for the PlayStation 3, Xbox 360, and Windows, Mass Effect 3 generated controversy when its ending was poorly received by players who felt that it did not meet their expectations.
 Criticisms included the ending rendering character choices inconsequential, a general lack of closure, plot holes, and narrative inconsistency.

 On June 26, 2012, developers released an Extended Cut as downloadable content (DLC) intended to clarify the endings and remedy fan concerns.
 The initial announcement of the development of add-on content to amend the ending as well as the subsequent release of Extended Cut sparked debates over the treatment of video games as art and whether BioWare should have to alter their vision of the work in response to external pressure, regardless of its quality.

 Background

-In the original Mass Effect trilogy, players assume the role of Commander Shepard, a customizable avatar who leads allies from across the Milky Way galaxy in a struggle against a collective of powerful synthetic lifeforms called the Reapers, who harvest the galaxy of sentient spacefaring life every 50,000 years.
-By the events of Mass Effect 3, the Reapers have arrived in the galaxy and begin harvesting entire worlds.
-To stop them, Shepard must form an alliance between all of Mass Effects alien races to build the Crucible, a megastructure built from blueprints designed by the civilizations from previous cycles, including the Protheans, which can theoretically destroy the Reapers.
+In the original Mass Effect trilogy, Commander Shepard, the customizable player character, leads allies from across the Milky Way galaxy in a struggle against a collective of powerful synthetic lifeforms called the Reapers, who systematically annihilate all sentient spacefaring life every 50,000 years.
+By the events of Mass Effect 3, the Reapers have arrived in the galaxy, and begin harvesting entire worlds.
+To stop them, Shepard must form an alliance between all of Mass Effects alien races to build the Crucible, a megastructure-sized device capable of stopping the Reapers.
+It is built from blueprints designed by the civilizations from previous cycles, including the Protheans who successfully delayed the onset of the current cycle at the cost of their own near-extinction.

 As Shepard, players dispatch a final "Marauder" enemy, entering a Reaper teleportation beam on Earth to reach the Citadel alongside their close ally and mentor, David Anderson, and begin the game's ending sequence.
 This follows a long and grueling battle in London where Shepard is gravely wounded by Harbinger, the leader of the Reapers.
 Once there, Shepard and Anderson engage in a dialog-based final showdown with the Illusive Man, the leader of Cerberus; only Shepard survives the confrontation.
 Shepard then attempts to fire the Crucible, only to be transported to the Citadel's pinnacle.
-They encounter the "Star Child," the Reaper gestalt intelligence manifested in the form of a hologram of a child referring to itself as "the Catalyst."
-The Catalyst reveals the Reapers' true motives, explaining that this repeated culling prevents organic life from inevitably being rendered extinct by their own less-advanced synthetic creations.
+They encounter the Catalyst, or "Star Child," the holographic avatar of the Reaper gestalt intelligence in the form of a boy Shepard had failed to rescue earlier in the game.
+The Catalyst reveals the Reapers' true motives, explaining that this repeated culling is intended as a form of preservation due to the supposed inevitability of organic life being rendered extinct by their own synthetic creations.

 The Catalyst then presents up to three options for activating the Crucible, which will break the Reapers' galactic cycle of extinction: